schwindelig/git2ai/README.md

 ## Usage
 ### Installation
 - Build with VS
-- Copy git2ai.exe and CommandLine.dll to the a directory of your choice.
+- Copy git2ai.exe, CommandLine.dll, Libgit2sharp.dll and the NativeBinaries folder to a directory of your choice.
-- Call git2ai from cmd, pre-build command, etc.
+- Call git2ai with the params specified below.

 ### Parameters
  -g, --gitdir             Required.
 Path to .git directory